abik11/tips-tricks/Web.md

 State property name (content) must be exactly the same as the name in the input tag to make it work.

 ## JQuery
+JQuery is a library that allows you to write less javascript code that will be more portable among different browsers.
+Nowadays JQuery is not such a fundamental library as it was in the past, loosing the market with modern javascript frameworks like Vue, React or Angular, but it is still in use.

 ### Forms